 The second point of Proposition~\ref{prop:distributed_implicit_Euler} shows that, in a distributed H-DNN complying with a given structure, the achieved stationary points may be very different depending on the specific choice of weight sparsities complying with \eqref{eq:sparsity_invariance_IE}.
 Hence, the achieved performance will also strongly depend on this choice.
 Simple algorithms to efficiently determine optimized choices for $\mathbf{T}$ and $\mathbf{R}_j$ were proposed in the context of structured feedback control; we refer the interested reader to the concept of sparsity invariance \cite{furieri2019separable,furieri2020sparsity}.

 To conclude, we note that a distributed H$_1$-DNN based on FE discretization can also be obtained in a straightforward way.
-Indeed, the FE update equations \eqref{eq:H-DNN_fE}-\eqref{eq:FE_BP} preserve the same structure as their continuous-time counterparts \eqref{eq:ODE_H}-\eqref{eq:delta_CT}.
-We will test the performance of distributed H-DNNs in the following Section~\ref{sec:numerical_experiments}.
+Indeed, the FE update equations (both forward \eqref{eq:H-DNN_fE} and backward \eqref{eq:FE_BP}) preserve the same structure as their continuous-time counterparts (\eqref{eq:ODE_H} and \eqref{eq:delta_CT}).
+The performance of distributed H-DNNs is tested in Section~\ref{sec:numerical_experiments}.